theHamsta/nvim-treesitter-pairs/README.md

 - Queries are not complete at the moment
 - Does not support counts
 - Support all things that matchit does
+- Is tree-sitter really needed or should we just use mature vim plugins that use regexes?

 ## Supported languages